QSM, FCA (retired), Dip BS (Information Systems)

 Kerry is an elder at St Paul’s Presbyterian Church in Napier and has recently been appointed to the Board of the Napier Family Centre.
 Kerry is also a trustee of the Otatara Trust (supporting tertiary education in Hawke’s Bay) and the Napier RSA’s Centenary Legacy Trust (assisting youth careers in the health and social sector).

 Kerry has had a lifetime interest in pipe bands and was awarded the Queen’s Service Medal in 2011 for his contribution to pipe bands.

 Maitland has been the PSEC Board Chair since 2012.
 He was appointed to the PSEC Board in 2009 by the then Hawke's Bay Presbytery representing Central Hawke's Bay.
-Maitland currently serves as Chair for Presbyterian Support NZ and has done since 2013 and Chair of Family Works NZ since 2015.
+Maitland has also served as Chair for Presbyterian Support NZ and Family Works NZ.

 He is a member of the Waipawa St John's co-operating parish, a lay preacher, Communion celebrant, funeral celebrant, member of Central Presbytery (formerly HB Presbytery) since 1996.

 Former four-term councilor for the Central Hawke's Bay District Council (2004/2016) Maitland's other appointments include:

 Peter was a practicing chartered accountant and managing director of Barnes Mossman Ltd Chartered Accountants in Hastings and Waipawa.
 He is a Life Member of the HB Chamber of Commerce, works on a voluntary basis as a Justice of the Peace and is President of the HB Justice of the Peace Association.
 Currently Peter is a Director of Stonewood Homes HB and works as an advisor to a number of Stonewood Homes franchises in New Zealand.